cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    This program is maintained by Dr. Roessling at the Technical University of Darmstadt.
 It allows to specify and model the single steps of algorithms or the components of data structures with as much detail as desired, and run these steps forwards, backwards, or automatically).
 It also can dynamically animate source code.
    Animations can be created with the Animal system using a GUI, a script language or a Java API.
+   Unfortunately, the further development of Animal stagnates since 2011.
-   Further examples can be found within the ANIMAL repository: http://www.algoanim.info/Animal2/?q=node/284
+   Further examples of animations can be found within the ANIMAL repository: http://www.algoanim.info/Animal2/?q=node/284
    To run it JRE 1.6 is required (see chapter 3.2).